longfuxu/ChatDocs/README.md

 **This repo can load multiple PDF files**

 1. Inside `docs` folder, add your pdf files or folders that contain pdf files.
+In this step, make sure you put files from different topic into deifferent subfolder, and put the embeddings into those corresponding subfolders, and also retrieval specific infomation from those folders
 - Put your docs from different field into different subfolders, such as sci, low,literature
 - Inside the `scipts` folder, edit the `ingest-data.ts` file, make sure in line 10 change to your specific file`const filePath = 'docs/sci'`, to avoid potential overwrite previous documents
 - In the `config` folder, replace the `PINECONE_NAME_SPACE` with a `namespace` where you'd like to store your embeddings on Pinecone when you run `pnpm run ingest`.
 This namespace will later be used for queries and retrieval. *this is quite important if you only want to retrival a specific domain of knowledge*